Gorilla tracking safaris

 Or you can book the whole thing through a licensed tour operator who will arrange your gorilla tracking permit, accommodation and all the necessary logistics.
 My advice is to book your trip with a tour operator.
 Rwanda is an easy place to travel around but things can go wrong, and their help can be invaluable.

-There are many Rwanda-based operators as well as international travel companies, often with stark price differences between the two.
+There are many locally-based operators as well as international travel companies, often with stark price differences between the two.
 International travel companies often use local operators to run the ground operations, so you may wonder why you’re paying a premium to a middleman.
-Generally speaking international operators can offer an extra edge of luxury, more hand-holding, and stronger financial protection.
-I suggest it’s worth considering booking locally, but do check independent reviews and try to pay on a credit card and with travel insurance for financial protection.
+Generally speaking international operators can offer an extra edge of communication, more hand-holding, and stronger financial protection.
+To help keep more of your money within the local economy I think it’s worth considering booking locally, but do check independent reviews and try to pay on a credit card and with travel insurance for financial protection.

 Gorilla trekking in Rwanda can be done year-round, however, rainfall is heavier in September-November and March-May, when paths can become muddy and difficult to hike.